LUObo125/pytorch_MusicLM_demo/README.md

 I use [MusicCaps](https://www.kaggle.com/datasets/googleai/musiccaps) to train the model, so fist try download the datasets.
 You will get a lot of .WAV format audio, PLEASE remember to change the path in trainer/datasetGeneration.py

+For w2v-BERT, It all ready been trained.
+You need download the checkpoint from <https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md>

 ## Taining
 Before training, please download the hubert checkpoints, which can be downloaded at
 <https://github.com/facebookresearch/fairseq/tree/main/examples/hubert>